 Occupational therapy is an area of practice that supports the development of skills related to daily function.
-“Daily function” is a broad category that encompasses everything that a child “does” during the day (self-care, school, play, leisure activities, and social relationships).
-Occupational therapists assist children by:
+“Daily function” is a broad category that encompasses everything that a child “does” during the day (self-care, school activities, playing, participating in leisure activities, and developing social relationships).

 Occupation: The “occupational” part of “occupational therapy” refers to anything that “occupies” a person; the functional tasks that are important to their success and quality of life.
-A child’s occupational performance is shaped by their ability to learn and participate in a wide variety of functions.
-A child learns by exploring their environment, by playing, by interacting with family, friends and teachers, and by direct teaching from others.
-Physical, cognitive, emotional or social difficulties can negatively impact a child’s ability to learn and participate in the activities that are important to them, and those that are important for their future success.
+A child learns and develops by exploring their environment, by playing, by interacting with family, friends and teachers, and by direct teaching from others.
+Physical, cognitive, sensory, emotional or social difficulties can negatively impact a child’s ability to participate in the variety of activities that are important to them, and those that are important for their future success.

 Therapy = The “therapy” parts of “occupational therapy” refers to what we do in order to address problems with function.